-Discussion on the environmental policies and performance is contained in the "Environmental, Social and Governance Report" on pages 41 to 45 of this report.
-This discussion form part of the Directors' Report.
+Discussion on the environmental policies and performance is contained in the "Environmental, Social and Governance Report" on pages 39 to 55 of this report.
+This discussion forms part of the directors' report.

 COMPLIANCE WITH LAWS AND REGULATIONS

 Compliance procedures are in place to ensure adherence to applicable laws, rules and regulations, in particular those which have a significant impact on the Group.
 The Board reviews and monitors the Group's policies and practices in compliance with legal and regulatory requirements on a regular basis.
 Any changes in the applicable laws, rules and regulations are brought to the attention of the Directors, relevant employees and relevant operation units from time to time.